hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/tf-intro/index.md

 Each team can contribute or consume Terraform code according to their needs.

 ???
 **When you store all your terraform code in git repos, you unlock some extra features like user collaboration.
-Terraform Cloud helps bring these teams closer in a more productive way.**
+HCP Terraform helps bring these teams closer in a more productive way.**

 ---
 name: vcs-driven-workflow